redhat-openshift-ecosystem/operator-pipelines/docs/users/community-operators-troubleshooting.md

 To proceed:
 1. Review the comment for the detailed reasons behind the failed static tests.
 1. Fix all the reported issues.
-1. Re-trigger the hosted pipeline using the command: `/pipeline restart operator-hosted-pipeline`
+1. Commit the changes with a fix to the PR and it will Re-trigger the hosted pipeline.

 For more information about static tests, refer to the [documentation](../users/static_checks.md).